 Lux is a measure of the intensity of visible light received by the subject at a given point.
 Since light is brightest and strongest at its source and becomes less intense with distance, the lux level stated for any lightbox is only meaningful if it also says at what distance.

-Lumie Brazil, our most powerful lightbox easily provides 10,000lux at 35cm; smaller lights are less bright and to receive 10,000lux you'd need to have them closer; since that's not always practical or comfortable you simply use them for longer instead.
+Lumie Brazil, our most powerful lightbox easily provides 10,000 lux at 35cm.
+Due to the smaller surface area of more compact lights, you need to have them closer to receive 10,000 lux.
+If this is not practical or comfortable, you can simply use them for longer instead.

 Most people find that light therapy in the mornings works best so, if you are just starting out, try this first.
 After a week or so, if you're not feeling much different, try introducing another session in the afternoon.